davidmbedford/clickergame/README.md

 This app made entirely by: davidmbedford using *Create React App*.

-I do not own any of the images or Star Wars relatede content.
+I do not own any of the images or Star Wars related content.